 Under Setup options, select Uninstall this Configuration Manager site.
 Click Next.

-You don’t want to check those options since we want remove the primary site database and console.
+You would rather not check those options since we want to remove the primary site database and console.
 Click Next.

-After uninstalling the Configuration Manager, I noticed all the entries within system management container got deleted.
+After uninstalling the Configuration Manager, we noticed all the entries within system management container got deleted.
 Restart your server once before we install the new instance of Configuration Manager technical preview.

-When you’re reinstalling the Configuration Manager, you don’t need to worry about installing SCCM prerequisites as they are already installed.
+When you’re reinstalling the Configuration Manager Technical preview using a baseline version, you don’t need to worry about installing SCCM prerequisites as they are already installed.

-Extract the technical preview setup content to a folder and run the splash.hta.
+Extract the contents of the technical preview media to a folder and run the splash.hta.
 On the Welcome page, click Install.

 Select Install a Configuration Manager primary site and choose the typical options for stand-alone primary site.
 Click Next.